Modern Dreams, Modern Nightmares: Vienna and Berlin in the Twentieth Century

 DirectorChristian Davis | email@example.com | History

-In Vienna and Berlin, students will reside a centrally-located hotel, and they will share double rooms.
+In Vienna and Berlin, students will reside a centrally-located hotel, close to historical attractions and public transportation, and they will share double rooms.
 Complimentary breakfast is served in a common dining room.

 Additional Items to Consider